TylerBarnes/wordsby/readme.md

 1. Install Wordsby cli with `npm i -g wordsby` or `yarn global add wordsby`
 2. Install [Wordsby Admin](https://github.com/TylerBarnes/wordsby-admin), the WordPress admin theme (This is required to use Wordsby).
 3. Install the [Wordsby Starter](https://github.com/TylerBarnes/wordsby-starter) (Not 100% required but highly recommended, alternatively fork it and make your own starter).
-4. Run `wordsby templates` to generate a json file of templates to upload to your WP install.
-The command will walk you through the setup for that (for now, run it a few times and fix the errors it brings up until it's setup fully).
 5. [Connect your WP instance to your Gatsby repo](https://github.com/TylerBarnes/wordsby/wiki/Github---Gitlab-integration-setup)

 Check [the wiki](https://github.com/TylerBarnes/wordsby/wiki) for more info.